britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 A one-bit spin signal is resistent to reordering during signal generation, since the spin value is only updated at each endpoint on a packet that advances the packet counter.
-However, wthout the packet number, an observer cannot easily detect reordering or infer a lost edges.
+However, without the packet number, an observer cannot easily detect reordering or infer a lost edges.
 Without the packet number, an passive observer would need to use heuristics to single reject too low or too high RTT samples.